Jofleming/reading-notes/class-02.md

 }
 ```
 The selector idicates what element(s) you are targeting in your HTML.
 You can select multiple elements at one time by separating them with a comma.
 You then on one line specifiy what you are changing about it or the **property** (text type, text color, background color, etc).
 After the colon you type the **value** you are assigning that (Arial, blue, red, etc).

+To reference a CSS sheet in the `<head>` of a site use `<link href="css/styles.css" type="text/css" rel="stylesheet" />` This is an empty element so it doesn't need a closing tag. href specifies the path to the CSS file.
+Type says what type the document is. rel specifies the relationship between the HTML page and the file.
+The HTML page can use more than one style sheet.

+You can also use `<style> </style>` for in line CSS styling.
+Make sure to add `type="text/css"` in the opening bracket.

+CSS selectors are case sensitive:
+`*` - Universal selector.
+Targets all elements
+`h1, p, body` - Type selector.
+Targets types of elements
+`.(class element)` - Class selector.
+Targets all elements with a class listed after the period.
+`#(id attribute)` - ID selector.
+Targets all elements whose ID value is listed after the hashtag.
+`element>element2` - Child selector.
+Targets any element 2 that are childen of element 1 but not any other.
+`element element2` - Descendant selector.
+Targets any element2s that sit inside element1 even if other elements are nested between them.
+`element1+element2` - Adjacent Sibling selector.
+Targets the first element2 after any element1.
+(But not other element2s)
+`element1~element2` - General Sibling selector.
+If you had two element2s that are siblings to element1, this rule would apply to both.

+### Cascading
+In CSS the **Last Rule** applies.
+That last listed style is the one that will be applied.
+Along with the the most **Specific** rule will take precedence.
+You can also add `!important` after any <u>property</u> value to make it more important than other rules.

+Font-family or color property values are inherited by child elements.
+If you set something for the `<body>` then everything contained within it will also have that applied.
+This is not the case for things like background color.
+You can however force child elements to inherit values by setting a rule with `inherit` **as** the CSS value.

 ## Chapter 2 Basic JavaScript Instructions (pp.53-84)